Jordan Belson (1926-2011)

 News

-2021 - recent screenigs
+2021 - recent screenings

 Allures and Mandala screened at the Tokyo Museum of Photographic Art, Yebisu International Festival for Art & Alternative Visions, in a new program from CVM: Oskar Fischinger, early Motion Graphics and Visual Music.
 3 screenings in February.

-Recent 2020 museum exhibitions with films
+2020 museum exhibitions with films

 Several films including Fountain of Dreams (film still below) and Allures were included in a group exhibition, Soundmuseum at Daelim's D Museum, Seoul.
 May-December, 2020.
-Part of a special CVM Visual Music section with 11 films, including films by Fischinger and Bute.
+Part of a special CVM Visual Music exhibition with 11 films, including films by Fischinger and Bute.

 Fall - Music of the Spheres was on view in The Botanical Mind exhibition, at Camden Arts Centre, London.
 An accompanying online exhibition is here..
 See the As Within section.